Metacor/Minecraft-Speedrun-Guide/readme.md

 ### **Fortress**

 ### **Travel**
-*Build a Nether Portal in specific locations in the Nether to try and get close to the Stronghold*
+*Build a Nether Portal at specific locations in the Nether to try and get close to the Stronghold*
 * Blind
 * Divine
 * Educated